Retatrutide isn't just another weight loss drug.

 This is the section that should have every oncologist paying attention.

+Cancer cells are metabolically distinct from normal cells.
 They rely on a different energy pathway — the Warburg effect — where they preferentially use glycolysis for energy production even in the presence of oxygen, instead of normal mitochondrial oxidative phosphorylation.

+The Warburg effect was first described by Otto Warburg in 1924 and has since been confirmed across virtually all cancer types.
 It's so reliable that it forms the basis of PET scan imaging — the radioactive glucose tracer lights up cancer cells precisely because they consume glucose at abnormally high rates.

 How Triple-Agonist Signaling Targets Cancer Metabolism

 The finding: Triple agonists like retatrutide showed a more prominent and potentially durable antitumor effect than semaglutide alone.
 The mechanism: retatrutide restores proper mitochondrial function in the tissue surrounding tumors.
 When normal oxidative phosphorylation is re-established, cancer cells lose their metabolic competitive advantage.
-They can no longer exploit the broken mitochondrial pathways that gave them a survival edge.

 A UC San Diego study analyzing over 6,800 colon cancer patients found that those taking GLP-1 medications had less than half the five-year mortality rate compared to non-users.